huryka/VODcutter/README.md

 # VODcutter
 A MaxMSP patcher that uses image masking via Jitter to determine start and endpoints of a fighting game VOD.
 It will export a batch file that will cut your VODs.
-Standalone .exe available.
-You need ffmpeg essentials: https://www.gyan.dev/ffmpeg/builds/
+You need MaxMSP to run the program (https://cycling74.com/products/max - the Runtime requires no authorization).
+You also need to download ffmpeg essentials: https://www.gyan.dev/ffmpeg/builds/

 Early demonstration video:
 https://twitter.com/bootyjazz/status/1486813442640121862